 Various efforts have been undertaken to transform diverse and voluminous electronic health record (EHR) data into concise and meaningful concepts, or phenotypes.
 To date, these efforts have been ad hoc…Read More

-The Illinois Department of Healthcare and Family Services (HFS) has contracted with the Chicago Health IT Regional Extension Center (CHITREC), which is part of CHIP, and the Illinois Health IT…Read More
+The Illinois Department of Healthcare and Family Services (HFS) has contracted with the Chicago Health IT Regional Extension Center (CHITREC), a program of CHIP, and the Illinois Health IT Regional…Read More

 As part of the Veteran’s Affairs (VA)s Quality Enhancement Research Initiative (QUERI), the project aims to improve veteran health by facilitating the rapid implementation of quality colonoscopy practices into routine…Read More